joaopfonseca/dotfiles/README.rst

     bash make_symlinks.sh

 Installing the packages in ``base_packages.txt`` beforehand is recommended.
-For the case of Fedora Workstation you can just run this just before running the setup scripts:
+For the case of Fedora Silverblue you can just run this just before running the setup scripts:

 .. code-block:: bash